 Mohammad Ashraf Ghani grew up in Afghanistan before pursuing his education abroad.
 Like so many Afghans, foreign invasion and civil war led to the persecution of his family and forced him to remain in exile.
 Whilst abroad, he became a leading scholar of Political Science and Anthropology and then worked at the World Bank where he learned the tools of international development.
 Following the fall of the Taliban in 2001, he returned to Afghanistan to devote his unique skills and knowledge to rebuilding the country.
 He advised interim President Karzai and served as the Finance Minister in the Transitional Islamic State of Afghanistan until December 2004.
 During his tenure as Finance Minister, he designed a package of reforms and initiated several public investment programs that led to significant improvements in the livelihoods of ordinary Afghans across the country.
 He declined to join the newly elected Government in December 2004.
 However, he remained an influential voice in the political circles both in Afghanistan and abroad.
 He served as the chairman of the Transition Coordination Commission (TCC) in 2010 which was responsible for transferring authority from foreign to national troops.
 He resigned from TCC to run for president in October 2013.
-He was declared winner on September 22, 2014.
+He was declared winner on September 22, 2014 and served through 2021.

 (A full biography is available here.)